wooooooooooooooowastaken/mcevzar.github.io/_posts/2016-07-12-Why-effective-altruism.md

 ___Fun and hedonism exist only inside your head.___

-## 4. stage: What is the point of an average middle class life?
+## 4. stage: What is the point of an average consumerist life?

 Work, home, wife, kids, sleep, repeat.
 Maybe a morgage so you can afford your own house and die in peace on your piece of land.
-***Congratulations you passed on your "very important" genes and well that is your legacy.***
+***Congratulations you passed on your "very important" genes and that is your legacy.***

-Your life will have very little meaning and small longterm impact on the world at large.
-The effect you will have will stay in your own little bubble/village/town.
-Essentialy your life is irrelavant.
+I think it's important to do your best.
+Maybe our best is living an anticonsumerist lifestlye and performing small acts of kindness at your local community.
+That is an important part of the puzzle.
+Sadly not all of us have the environment and potential to become the next Einstein or Tesla.
+And that is completely fine.

+>For the growing good of the world is partly dependent on unhistoric acts; and that things are not so ill with you and me as they might have been, is half owing to the number who lived faithfully a hidden life, and rest in unvisited tombs.

 ## 5. stage: How to become an effective altruist?